joshenoy/sathyabh.at/content/blog/2017-07-17-monday-tunes-8.md

 Will be adding all the songs to <a href="https://www.youtube.com/playlist?list=PLxKOjmEYzYcTogkkHfq_7tObgpFLEMmG4" target="_blank" rel="noopener">Monday Tunes Playlist</a>

-If Spotify&#8217;s your thing, a <a href="https://open.spotify.com/user/sathyabhat/playlist/2L5gZLGx8lL1g5nHqJdkKp" target="_blank" rel="noopener">Spotify playlist</a> is below:
+If Spotify's your thing, a <a href="https://open.spotify.com/user/sathyabhat/playlist/2L5gZLGx8lL1g5nHqJdkKp" target="_blank" rel="noopener">Spotify playlist</a> is below:

-Till next week &#8211; Enjoy the music!
+Till next week - Enjoy the music!